Aortic TEVAR Fellowship

 - Module 4: Skills Course

-- Module 5: In-hospital training in a high volume centre
+- Module 5: In-hospital training in a high-volume aortic centre (four-week stay)

-- report on recommendations on aortic treatment given in the current guidelines
+- Report on recommendations on aortic treatment as outlined in the current guidelines

-- EACTS member with up to date membership payment
+- Be an EACTS member with up-to-date membership payment

-- Resident, Fellow or Surgeon within the first four years after training (specialty degree)
+- Be a Resident, Fellow or Surgeon within the first four years after training (specialty degree)

 - Having experience in thoracic aorta surgery as an independent surgeon